moondance-labs/tanssi-docs/learn/tanssi/external-security-providers/symbiotic.md

 Tanssi is designed to offer developers a shared security model, alleviating them from having to source enough economic security or negotiating with operators to run nodes opting-in for their appchains.
 By deploying appchains through Tanssi, and by choosing [Symbiotic](https://symbiotic.fi/){target=\_blank} as a security provider, developers benefit from Ethereum-grade security, tapping into billions of dollars in shared security from staked ETH.

-The following sections describe how the Symbiotic protocol works.
+The following sections describe how the Symbiotic protocol works and how Tanssi appchains can leverage it as their consensus mechanism.

 ## Ethereum-Grade Security with Symbiotic {: #symbiotic }